 Motion Palpation — This process involves feeling the spine while moving and bending it at various angles.
 This enables Dr. Alex to determine how easily or difficult each segment in your spine moves in different directions.

-X-Ray Analysis — X-ray films (picture bottom left) enable Dr. Alex to visualize the entire structure of your spine.
+X-Ray Analysis — X-ray films (picture on the right) enable Dr. Alex to visualize the entire structure of your spine.
 This is helpful in evaluating posture, joint and disc integrity, vertebral misalignments and ruling out any pathologies, or recent fractures that may be present or contributing to the patient’s condition.
 These full-spine radiographs are taken in the standing, weight-bearing position to fully substantiate the examination findings.